 - Weight loss

-SAD can also play a major role in those who have bipolar disorder.
+SAD can also play a major role in bipolar disorder.
 People may experience manic episodes during the spring and summer months followed by a depressive episode in the fall and winter months.

 What Causes Seasonal Depression?

 Science still isn’t completely sure what causes SAD.
-However, many argue that changes in specific times of the year – particularly, winter – alters certain hormones made deep in the brain.
-In turn, this creates an attitude change through the symptoms mentioned above. ³
+However, many argue that changes during specific times of the year alter hormones in the brain. ³

-The most common theory for sad is the lack of sunlight during the fall and winter months causes the brain to create less serotonin.
-Serotonin is an important chemical for helping the brain with various functions.
+Most researchers agree that the lack of sunlight during the fall and winter months causes the brain to create less serotonin.
+Serotonin helps the brain with various functions, including mood, digestion, and inflammation.
 People who have less serotonin often struggle with symptoms of depression.

 Everyone experiences SAD on a different level.
-Some will only have mild symptoms, such as bouts and irritability.
-While others may have stronger symptoms that could impact various aspects of life, including relationships and responsibilities.
+Some will only have mild symptoms, such as bouts of irritability.
+Others may have stronger symptoms that could impact various aspects of life, including relationships and responsibilities.

 Signs of Seasonal Depression

-If you are concerned about a loved one who may be experiencing SAD, there are a few things to keep an eye out for.
+Do you think you or a loved one experiences SAD?
+Here are a few things to keep an eye out for:

 Risk Factors